Liberal Democratic Party (Japan): 2009–2024

-The party's support continued to decline, with prime ministers changing rapidly, and in the 2009 House of Representatives elections the LDP lost its majority, winning only 118 seats, marking the only time they would be out of the majority other than a brief period in 1993, until 2024.
-Since that time, numerous party members have left to join other parties or form new ones, including Your Party (みんなの党, Minna no Tō), the Sunrise Party of Japan (たちあがれ日本, Tachiagare Nippon) and the New Renaissance Party (新党改革, Shintō Kaikaku).
+The LDP's support continued to decline, with prime ministers changing rapidly, and the 2009 general election saw the party losing its majority, winning only 118 seats, marking the only time they would be out of the majority other than a brief period in 1993, until 2024.
+Since that time, numerous party members left to join other parties or form new ones, including Your Party, the Sunrise Party of Japan, and the New Renaissance Party.
 The party had some success in the 2010 House of Councilors election, netting 13 additional seats and denying the DPJ a majority.
-Abe became the president again in September 2012 after a five-way race.
-The LDP returned to power with its ally New Komeito after winning a clear majority in the lower house general election on 16 December 2012 after just over three years in opposition.
-Shinzo Abe became Prime Minister for the second time preceded by Yoshihiko Noda who was the leader of the DPJ.
+Shinzo Abe became the president again in September 2012 after a five-way race.
+The LDP returned to power with its ally Komeito after winning a clear majority in the 2012 general election after over three years in opposition.
+Abe became Prime Minister for the second time preceded by Yoshihiko Noda who was the leader of the DPJ.

-In July 2015, the party pushed for expanded military powers to fight in foreign conflict through Shinzo Abe and the support of Komeito.
+Abe led LDP to a victory in the 2013 House of Councillors election, leading the party to control both houses of the Diet.
+In 2014, Abe called an early general election as a way to get support for his economic policies, The LDP again won the election.
+In July 2015, the party and Abe pushed for expanded military powers to fight in foreign conflict through the Legislation for Peace and Security, which was supported by Komeito.
+The LDP further solidified its majority in the 2016 House of Councillors election.
+The LDP won the 2017 general election, leading Abe to become the first LDP leader to win three consecutive general elections.
+The LDP lost its majority in the 2019 House of Councillors election, but maintained control of the upper house with its coalition partner Komeito; the coalition also lost the two-thirds majority needed to enact constitutional revision.
+Abe resigned in 2020, citing a remission of his illness.
+Yoshihide Suga took over from Abe in September 2020 after a three-way race.